 A chin implant may be used to correct a weak or recessive chin and is often done in conjunction with rhinoplasty to improve the facial profile.
 A receding chin makes the nose appear larger and more projected; correcting this reduces the perceived size of the nose.
 Chin implants are placed through an incision under the jaw or through the mouth at the gumline between the cheek and jaw.
-After the incision is created, a precise pocket is dissected out.
+After the incision is created, a precise pocked is dissected out.
 The implant is then customized and placed into the precise pocket.

 A wide variety of implant materials are available, each with its own advantages and disadvantages.
 Dr. To typically uses implants made of solid shaped silicone or GoreTex®, implant materials with a long history of use and a favorable safety profile.

 Facial augmentation is done with local anesthetic or under general anesthesia.
-Patient safety and comfort is the primary consideration, so be sure to discuss this issue with Dr. To.
+Patient safety and comfort is our primary consideration, so be sure to discuss this issue with Dr. To.

 Routine medical clearance from the patient’s primary care doctor and standard laboratory tests are required.
 It is also necessary for patients to avoid certain medications, aspirin, herbal remedies and alcohol for 14 days prior to surgery.

 Your sutures are removed 3-5 days after surgery and cosmetic tape will be applied at that time.
 Pain is usually minimal and most of our patients return to work a few days after surgery.